Skip to main content

 Installation

-First, download the install script for our Sandboxing tool deployment-manager from its Rossum GitHub repository:
+First, download the installation script for our Sandboxing tool deployment-manager from its Rossum GitHub repository:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/rossumai/deployment-manager/main/install.sh)"

-The script will automatically run and install the Sandboxing tool in the ~/.local/bin folder making it available globally under the command prd.
+The script will automatically run and install the Sandboxing tool in the ~/.local/bin folder making it available globally under the command prd2.

 To upgrade to the latest version, run: